Kuanhao-Chao/LiftOn/docs/source/content/close_species_liftover/liftover_GRCh38_2_chimp.rst

 |

 Next, we check the distribution of protein sequence identities (see :numref:`figure-human_to_chimp_frequency_log`).
-Among the three tools, LiftOn (middle) exhibits the smallest left tail, with [FILL] protein-coding transcripts having a protein sequence identity of :math:`< 0.4`.
+Among the three tools, LiftOn (middle) exhibits the smallest left tail, with 972 protein-coding transcripts having a protein sequence identity of :math:`< 0.4`.

 .. _figure-human_to_chimp_frequency_log:
 .. figure::  ../../_images/human_to_chimp/combined_frequency_log.png